mitchazj/template-dotnet-core-cli-csharp/README.md

 ## How it was generated

-1. Templated with "`dotnet new console`" in the terminal
+1. Templated with `dotnet new console` in the terminal
 2. Namespace set to `dotnetcore` via editor
 3. Setup `.gitignore` for sanity and `.gitpod.yml` files for GitPod
 4. GitHub actions setup for building and running tests (incl. badge above)